Fungemia

-Fungemia is the presence of fungi or yeasts in the blood.
-The most common type, also known as candidemia, candedemia, or systemic candidiasis, is caused by Candida species; candidemia is also among the most common bloodstream infections of any kind.
-Infections by other fungi, including Saccharomyces, Aspergillus and Cryptococcus, are also called fungemia.
+Fungemia is the presence of fungi or yeast in the blood.
+The most common type, also known as candidemia, candedemia, or systemic candidiasis, is caused by Candida species.
+Candidemia is also among the most common bloodstream infections of any kind.
+Infections by other fungi, including Saccharomyces, Aspergillus (as in aspergillemia, also called invasive aspergillosis) and Cryptococcus, are also called fungemia.
 It is most commonly seen in immunosuppressed or immunocompromised patients with severe neutropenia, cancer patients, or in patients with intravenous catheters.
-It has been suggested the otherwise immunocompetent patients taking infliximab may be at a higher risk for fungemia.
+It has been suggested that otherwise immunocompetent patients taking infliximab may also be at a higher risk.

 Diagnosis is difficult, as routine blood cultures have poor sensitivity.

 Signs and symptoms

 Symptoms can range from mild to extreme—often described as extreme flu-like symptoms.
 Many symptoms may be associated with fungemia, including pain, acute confusion, chronic fatigue, and infections.
 Skin infections can include persistent or non-healing wounds and lesions, sweating, itching, and unusual discharge or drainage.